Statistics-and-Data-Science-SMU/SADS-Tutorials/Intro to Python/README.md

 Handling Missing Data:

 Filter out None values from a list:

-    python

     data = [1, None, 3, None, 5]
     cleaned_data = [x for x in data if x is not None]